Over-the-counter (OTC) medicines can help ease a child's aches and pains. But you should know a few things before you pop open a bottle.

 Many of the medicines we buy don't need a prescription.
-We use them to prevent unnecessary healthcare providers' visits, help control symptoms, and make kids more comfortable.
+We use them to prevent unnecessary healthcare provider visits and help control symptoms.
 But the American Academy of Pediatrics (AAP) warns that this doesn't mean OTC medicines are harmless.
-Like prescription medicines, they can be very dangerous to a child if not taken correctly.
+They can be very dangerous to a child if not taken correctly.
 Parents need to read and understand all instructions before giving any medicine to a child.

-Generally, medicines are safe when used as directed.
-But pay attention to those words "use as directed."
-These are serious medicines, so you must read, understand, and follow the instructions on the label.
+Usually, medicines are safe when used as advised.
+These are serious medicines.
+So you must read, understand, and follow the instructions on the label.
 Many OTC medicines are made up of more than 1 kind of medicine.
 So it's important to know all the ingredients in an OTC product.
 You don't want to give your child too much of a certain medicine.
-Also, you need to check with your healthcare provider when in doubt about treating your child.
+Check with your healthcare provider when in doubt about treating your child.

-Don't give any OTC medicines to children younger than 2 years old.
-Before doing so, talk FIRST with your child's healthcare provider.
-The FDA and the AAP advise against giving OTC cough and cold medicines to infants and small children because of the risk of life-threatening side effects.
-Studies have shown cough and cold products may not help the symptoms of children younger than 6 years old.
+Don't give any OTC medicines to children younger than 2 years.
+Talk with your child's healthcare provider first.
+The FDA and the AAP advise against giving OTC cough and cold medicines to babies and small children.
+There is a risk of life-threatening side effects.
+Studies have shown cough and cold products may not help the symptoms of children younger than 6 years.
 They may also cause serious problems.

-When's the best time to seek advice about the right way to treat your child's headache or fever?
-Ask your healthcare provider during routine visits, or read information from reputable sources.
+Ask your healthcare provider for advice treating your child's headache or fever during routine visits.
+Or read information from reputable sources.
 Many healthcare providers can suggest or provide material.

 Here are tips on OTC medicines from the AAP and FDA:

 Don't guess about your children's dose based on their size.
 Read the label.